PatchworkOS da8a090

 System call for reading from files.

-Wrapper for reading a formatted string from a file.
+Wrapper for reading a file directly into a null-terminated string.

 uint64_t write (fd_t fd, const void *buffer, uint64_t count)